OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-24.md

 ## Matthew 24:35

-Heaven and earth will pass away, but My words will never pass away.
+Heaven and earth will pass away, yet My words will never pass away.

 ---